Here's what you need to know about Newegg and Best Buy's Black Friday price promises

 Newegg claims that you won't need to do anything, as it will track everything for you and issue the funds straight to the original payment method.

-Now it's important to note this only applies to items and prices on Newegg's site, so if you spot the same product at Amazon and it's quite a bit cheaper there, then you're out of luck.
-Newegg is only protecting its own prices and purchases, and only until November 16.
+It's important to note this only applies to items and prices on Newegg's site, so if you spot the same product at Amazon and it's quite a bit cheaper there, then you're out of luck.
+Newegg is only protecting its own prices and purchases, and only until November 20.
 Buy a new monitor the very next day and it won't be eligible for the protection service.

-It's a common practice for retailers to bump prices just ahead of key sales events so they can claim big discounts even though prices have historically been around the same level.
-That's probably what's going to happen between November 16th and Black Friday itself.
+It's a common practice for many retailers to bump prices just ahead of key sales events so they can claim big discounts even though prices have historically been around the same level.
 These kinds of shenanigans are one of the reasons we regularly use trackers, such as CamelCamelCamel, to get an idea of historic pricing before pulling the trigger on any purchase.

 The Newegg protection doesn't cover anything like a rebate, combination offers, buy now-pay later deal, or third-party offers.
-Fortunately, Newegg will be plastering a clear price protection logo over anything that's eligible for the scheme.
+Fortunately, Newegg has been plastering a clear price protection logo over anything that's eligible for the scheme.

-A screenshot of Newegg online store, showing its Black Friday Price Protection logo
+A screenshot of several Newegg products, showing the Black Friday Price Protection logo

 Newegg's Price Protection logo isn't hard to miss (Image credit: Newegg)

 It's worth noting that you might not get a refund immediately, even if everything complies with the terms and conditions of the scheme.
-Newegg states that refunds will be processed by December 5, though this is only one week after Black Friday.
+Newegg states that refunds will be processed by December 10 this year, so you may have to wait for your refund until then.

-If you're looking at Black Friday deals from Best Buy, then you might be disappointed to learn that it doesn't offer a scheme like Newegg's.
-However, there is one way around it all, though there are some stringent caveats.
-If you purchase an item between now and December 30, and then Best Buy sells it cheaper later on (but before January 13), then its Holiday Price Match Guarantee will mean you can return the product, and then get the same item again, as new but at the lower price.
+If you're looking at Black Friday deals from Best Buy, then you might be disappointed to learn that it doesn't offer an automatic scheme like Newegg's.
+However, there is one way around it all, though there are some caveats.
+If you purchase an item between now and December 31, and then Best Buy sells it cheaper later on (but before January 14), then its Holiday Price Match Guarantee also gives you a way of reclaiming the difference.

 Best Buy does also offer a general Price Match Guarantee.
 If you spot an eligible product on its site and a so-called qualified competitor is offering it at a lower price, then you can contact Best Buy to match that price.
 However, the list of exclusions to this is pretty comprehensive, and you certainly won't get a price match on anything that's in a competitor's Black Friday and Cyber Monday sales.